Optimum Bending Radius

 The bending angle of the sheet metal is the key factor affecting the bending allowance.

 Sheet Metal Thickness

-We know that the thicker the plate, the greater the bending force and the larger the vee opening of the lower die.
+We are aware that a thicker plate requires more bending force and a larger vee opening in the lower die.

 Sheet Metal Material

 The bending allowance for sheets of the same thickness can vary slightly, demonstrating that material properties play a role in determining the bending radius.